LMBTough/MFABA/README.md

-# MA2BA
+# MFABA

-Implementation of [MA2BA: A More Accurate and Accelerated Boundary-based Attribution method for Deep Neural Networks]
+Implementation of [MFABA: A More Faithful and Accelerated Boundary-based Attribution Method for Deep Neural Networks]

 ## Setup

 Run `pip install -r requirements.txt` to install the dependencies.

 ```
 captum==0.6.0